 2. Interviewers rely heavily on intuition when making decisions

-3. Interviews aren’t that predictive of job performance
+3. Unstructured interviews aren’t that predictive of job performance

-While interviews can give you some idea of how a candidate will perform in a role, objective data is much more useful at predicting success.
-Studies show that pre-employment tests are twice as predictive as interviews and four times as predictive as education level in determining a new hire’s success.
+While unstructured interviews can give you some idea of how a candidate will perform in a role, objective data is much more useful at predicting success.
+Studies show that structured interviews and pre-employment tests are more predictive of performance when compared to unstructured interviews.
 So while it’s smarter to evaluate a candidate more so on their interview than their degree, it’s an even better idea to opt for new hiring technology to determine if a candidate is a great fit.

 4. Oftentimes, candidates know the questions in advance.

 Most of the time, job applicants are aware of what questions you’ll ask them before they even step in the door.
 Most companies ask similar questions, and even companies that ask unique questions often find that these questions end up all over sites like Glassdoor.
 This allows interviewees to prepare ahead of time and memorize scripted answers, thwarting employers’ attempt to determine whether they’re quick on their feet and making the interview less authentic.